Clubs & Organizations

 The purpose of this club is to act as a support group for the students of the UCC Forestry and Natural Resources program and serve as a learning tool for forestry students that will aid in the development of good problem solving skills.

-Student Representative: Brenner Williams
+Student Representative: Lace-Ann Rowe

 UCC Veteran Students Club